junxit/us-congress-bills-117/bill.md

 ## § 2.
 Leasing process

-- **(a)** *Onshore oil and gas leasing* Section 17(a) of the Mineral Leasing Act (30 U.S.C.
-226(a)) is amended to read as follows:
+- **(a)** *Onshore oil and gas leasing* Section 17 of the Mineral Leasing Act (30 U.S.C.
+226(a)) is amended by striking the matter preceding “(a) All lands” and all that follows through the end of subsection (a) and inserting the following:
+  > ## § 17.
+Leasing of land containing oil or gas deposits
+  >
   > - **(a)** *Leasing authority*
   >   - **(1)** *In general* All lands subject to disposition under this Act that are known or believed to contain oil or gas deposits may be leased by the Secretary.
   >   - **(2)** *Receipt of fair market value* Leasing activities under this Act shall be conducted to assure receipt of fair market value for the lands and resources leased and the rights conveyed by the United States.

-- **(b)** *Competitive bidding* Section 17(b)(1)(A) of the Mineral Leasing Act (30 U.S.C.
-226(b)(1)(A)) is amended to read as follows:
+- **(b)** *Competitive bidding* Section 17(b)(1) of the Mineral Leasing Act (30 U.S.C.
+226(b)(1)(A)) is amended by striking all that precedes “(A) All lands” and all that follows through the end of subparagraph (A) and inserting the following:
+  > - **(b)** *Bidding*
+  >   - **(1)** *In general*
   >     - **(A)** *Competitive bidding*
   >       - **(i)** *In general* All lands to be leased under this section shall be leased as provided in this paragraph to the highest responsible qualified bidder by competitive bidding by sealed bid.
   >       - **(ii)** *Geographic limitation* The Secretary shall lease lands under this paragraph in units of not more than 2,560 acres, except in Alaska, where units shall be not more than 5,760 acres.
 Such units shall be as nearly compact as possible.
   >       - **(iii)** *Frequency* Lease sales under this section shall be held for each State in which there are lands eligible for leasing no more than 3 times each year and on a rotating basis such that the lands under the responsibility of any Bureau of Land Management field office are available for leasing no more than one time each year.
   >       - **(iv)** *Royalty* A lease under this section shall be conditioned upon the payment of a royalty at a rate of not less than 18.75 percent in amount or value of the production removed or sold from the lease, except as otherwise provided in this Act.
   >       - **(v)** *Issuance of lease* The Secretary may issue a lease under this section to the responsible qualified bidder with the highest bid that is equal to or greater than the national minimum acceptable bid.
 The Secretary shall decide whether to accept a bid and issue a lease within 90 days following payment by the successful bidder of the remainder of the bonus bid, if any, and annual rental for the first lease year.
   >       - **(vi)** *Rejection of bid* The Secretary may reject a bid above the national minimum acceptable bid if, after evaluation of the value of the lands proposed for lease, the Secretary determines that the bid amount does not ensure that fair market value is obtained for the lease.

 - **(c)** *National minimum acceptable bid* Subparagraph (B) of section 17(b)(1) of the Mineral Leasing Act (30 U.S.C.
 226(b)(1)), is amended to read as follows:
   > - **(B)** *National minimum acceptable bid*
-  >   - **(i)** *In general* Except as provided in clause (ii), for purposes of subparagraph (A), the national minimum acceptable bid shall be $5 per acre.
+  >   - **(i)** *In general* Except as provided in clause (ii), for purposes of subparagraph (A), the national minimum acceptable bid shall be $10 per acre.
 All bids under this section for less than the national minimum acceptable bid shall be rejected.
   >   - **(ii)** *Raising the national minimum acceptable bid* The Secretary may establish a higher national minimum acceptable bid—
   >     - **(I)** beginning at the end of the 4-year period that begins on the date of enactment of the Restoring Community Input and Public Protection in Oil and Gas Leasing Act of 2021, and once every 4 years thereafter, to reflect the change in the Consumer Price Index for All Urban Consumers published by the Bureau of Labor Statistics; and
   >     - **(II)** at any time, if the Secretary finds that such a higher amount is necessary to enhance financial returns to the United States or to promote more efficient management of oil and gas resources on Federal lands.